pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 <Tab title="Platinum & Diamond Account Plan" id="platinum-diamond">

- Platinum and Diamond Account Plans offer all the tools and features of the Gold Account Plan, and include features that benefit large teams and enterprise organizations such as: direct access to experts, dedicated support, and more.
+ Platinum and Diamond Account Plans offer all the tools and features of the Gold Account Plan, and include features that benefit large teams and enterprise organizations such as direct access to experts, dedicated support, and more.
 [Contact Sales](https://pantheon.io/contact-sales) for more information about upgrading to a Platinum or Diamond Account Plan.

 </Tab>